wimspaargaren/information-retrieval-project/Documents/idea document/ideadocument.md

 #### Should haves

-- Dyamic selection on day of week to visualize data
+- Dynamic selection on day of week to visualize data
 - Dynamic selection on time of day to visualize data
 - Neighborhood selection to represent several attributes regarding the neighborhood